perfanalytics/pose2sim/README.md

 Pose2Sim.filter3D()
 ```
 You should obtain a plot of all the 3D coordinates trajectories.
 You can check the logs in`Demo\Users\logs.txt`.\
-Results are stored as .trc files in the `Demo/pose-3d` directory.
+Results are stored as .trc files in the `Demo/pose-3d` directory. \

-Default parameters have been provided in `Demo\Users\Config.toml` but can be edited.\
+Section [Opensim kinematics](#opensim-kinematics) describes how to obtain physically accurate 3D joint angles.

-Section [Opensim kinematics](#opensim-kinematics) describes how to obtain 3D joint angles.
+*N.B.:* Default parameters have been provided in `Demo\Users\Config.toml` but can be edited.\

 ## Use on your own data